Gagan1498/LeetCode/README.md

-Solving LeetCode questions and posting their solutions here :)
+Solving LeetCode problems and posting their solutions here :)